Download the statutes (pdf).

 Other than by-elections for positions elected by the Congress, the Association Council may not make any decisions that are binding for the Association.

 The Association Council comprises the Association Board, two representatives from each local association and two representatives from the SULF Doctoral Candidate Association.
 Each member of the Council other than Association Board members is to have a deputy member.

 Meetings of the Association Council are called by the Association Board.
 Notice of the meeting is to be distributed no later than fourteen days before the meeting.
 Extraordinary meetings of the Association Council are held when the Association Board so decides or when requested by at least one third of the local associations.

 Meetings of the Association Council are chaired by the President of the Association.

-Auditors have the right to attend Association Council meetings, to propose motions and to speak at the meetings.
+Auditors have the right to attend Association Council meetings, to submit proposals and to be heard at the meetings.

-The Association’s electoral matters are to be prepared by the Nomination Committee of the Congress.
-Members of the Nomination Committee have the right to attend, submit proposals and speak at meetings where the Association Council considers electoral matters.
+The Association Council’s electoral matters are to be prepared by the Nomination Committee of the Congress.
+Members of the Nomination Committee have the right to attend, submit proposals and speak at meetings at which the Association Council considers electoral matters.

-If invited to the Association Council’s meetings, employees of SULF have the right to attend and speak at the meeting.
+If called to an Association Council meeting, employees of SULF have the right to attend and be heard at the meeting.

 At by-elections, local associations have the same number of votes as they had Congress mandates at the previous Congress.
-Members of the Association Board and members of the SULF Doctoral Candidate Association do not have the right to vote.
+The SULF Doctoral Candidate Association has two votes.
+Members of the Association Board do not have the right to vote.
 Local associations formed during the Congress period do not have the right to vote.
 If an election results in a tie, lots are to be drawn to decide the winner.

 The Association Board